Powerful size 7.7. earthquake hits between Cuba and Jamaica - Go Tech Daily

 By MICHAEL WEISSENSTEIN

-HAVANA (AP) – The US Geological Survey says a powerful earthquake with a magnitude of 7.7 occurred on Tuesday south of Cuba and north-west of Jamaica.
+HAVANA (AP) – A powerful earthquake with a magnitude of 7.7 in the Caribbean Sea on Tuesday between Jamaica and Eastern Cuba, shaking a vast area from Mexico to Florida and beyond, but there were no reports of casualties or serious damage.

-It was centered 139 kilometers (86 miles) northwest of Montego Bay, Jamaica, and 140 kilometers (87 miles) west-southwest of Niquero, Cuba.
+The quake was centered 139 kilometers (86 miles) northwest of Montego Bay, Jamaica, and 140 kilometers (87 miles) west-southwest of Niquero, Cuba, according to the US Geological Survey.
 It hit at 2:10 PM.
 (1910 GMT) and the epicenter was a relatively shallow 10 kilometers (6 miles) below the surface.

+Dr. Enrique Arango Arias, head of Cuba’s national seismological service, told state media that no serious damage or injury had been reported.

+Government Carlos Joaquín González of Quintana Roo in Mexico, home of Cancun, Tulum and other popular resorts, said the earthquake was felt in several parts of the low-lying Caribbean state, but there were no immediate reports of damage or injury.

+The Pacific Tsunami Warning Center initially warned that the earthquake could cause waves up to 3 feet above normal in Cuba, Jamaica, the Cayman Islands, Honduras, Mexico and Belize, but issued a later report that the danger was over.

+The first tremor was followed by a series of strong after shocks, including one measured at magnitude 6.1.

-The quake was felt strongly in Santiago, the largest city in the Far East, said Belkis Guerrero, who works in a Catholic cultural center in the center of Santiago
+The quake was felt strongly in Santiago, the largest city in eastern Cuba, said Belkis Guerrero, who works in a Roman Catholic cultural center in the center of Santiago

 “We all sat and we felt the chairs move,” she said.
 “We heard the sound of everything that moves.”